-Either a school principal or the Department of Education (the department)'s regional director can grant the exemption.
+Either a school principal or the department's regional director can grant the exemption.
 This depends on the student's circumstances.

 You can only enrol a student who will be under 17 when their Skills First training starts if they have an exemption.